This post may contain affiliate links which won’t change your price but will share some commission.

 - Completely cool on a wire rack before frosting.

-- To make the frosting, mix together the cream cheese and butter until it is smooth and creamy.
+- To make the frosting, mix the cream cheese and butter until it is smooth and creamy.

 - Add the confections sugar 1/2 cup at a time while mixing on medium speed.